prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // The fee that was charged for "CLOSING". closing_fee?: Amount;

-      // Sender account details, only present if type is "DEPOSIT". sender_account_details?: any;
+      // Sender account payto://-URL, only present if type is "DEPOSIT". sender_account_url?: String;

       // Receiver account details, only present if type is "PAYBACK". receiver_account_details?: any;